 DR. ANGELA HEGARTY: Drugged, yes.
 And clearly he had some terrible frightening experience to which he attributed these drugs.
 However, again, his — given what sensory deprivation and isolation of this scale does, it’s also entirely possible that he wasn’t given drugs, and it’s just the psychiatric effects of the isolation and the sensory deprivation, because the hallucinations can be incredibly vivid.
 People feel like they’re losing their minds, that they’re coming apart.
 It’s absolutely terrifying.

-AMY GOODMAN: We’re interviewing Dr. Angela Hegarty, who is a forensic psychiatrist who saw Jose Padilla for more than twenty-two hours.
+AMY GOODMAN: We’re interviewing Dr. Angela Hegarty, who is a forensic psychiatrist who saw Jose Padilla for more than 22 hours.
 The new Army Field Manual bars the use of isolation to achieve psychological disorientation through sensory deprivation.
 The manual states, "Sensory deprivation may result in extreme anxiety, hallucinations, as well as bizarre thoughts, depression, anti-social behavior.
 Detainees will not be subject to sensory deprivation."
 But you say he was.

 DR. ANGELA HEGARTY: Without question.